-- c) The receipt, distribution, and redemption of gaming chips in conformity with these Standards; and - d) Such other functions normally associated with the operation of a cage. - (2) As part of the cage there may be a separate physical structure known as satellite cage(s) located on or immediately adjacent to the gaming floor which can include, but are not limited to, keno, OTB, or Tribal Lottery System cashiers who: - a) Buy and sell keno tickets, OTB vouchers, and/or Tribal Lottery System vouchers; and - b) Such other functions normally associated with the operation of a cage. - (3) The Gaming Operation shall have a reserve cash bankroll in addition to the funds normally maintained by the cashier's cage, on hand in the cashier's cage or readily available to the cashier's cage at the opening of every shift in a minimum amount established by the Gaming Operation. - (4) Each cage will be designed and constructed to provide maximum security including, at a minimum, the following: - a) An enclosed structure except for openings through which items such as gaming chips, checks, cash, records, and documents can be passed to service the public and Gaming Stations; - b) Manually triggered silent alarm systems connected to the monitoring rooms of the Closed Surveillance System and the security department office; - c) Access will be through a locked door; and - d) The system shall have surveillance coverage which will be monitored by the surveillance department. - (5) The Gaming Operation will place on file with the Tribal Gaming Agency the names of all persons authorized to enter the cage, those who possess the combination or the Keys or who control the mechanism to open the locks securing the entrance to the cage, and those who possess the ability to operate the alarm systems.
+- c) The receipt, distribution, and redemption of gaming chips in conformity with these standards; and - d) Such other functions normally associated with the operation of a cage. - As part of the Cashier's Cage or separately within the Gaming Operation there (2) will be on or immediately adjacent to the gaming floor a physical structure known as Keno, Off-Track Betting, or Tribal Lottery System cage to house cashiers who: - a) Buy and sell Keno tickets, Off-Track Betting vouchers, and/or Tribal Lottery System vouchers; and

+- b) Such other functions normally associated with the operation of a cage. - The Tribal Gaming Operation shall have a reserve cash bankroll in addition to the (3) imprest funds normally maintained by the cashier's cage, on hand in the cashier's cage or readily available to the cashier's cage at the opening of every shift in a minimum amount established by the Tribal Gaming Operation. - Each cage will be designed and constructed to provide maximum security (4) including, at a minimum, the following: - a) An enclosed structure except for openings through which items such as gaming chips, checks, cash, records, and documents can be passed to service the public and gaming stations; - b) Manually triggered silent alarm systems connected directly to the monitoring rooms of the Surveillance System; - c) Access will be through a locked door; and - d) The system shall have Surveillance System coverage which will be monitored by the surveillance department. - The Tribal Gaming Operation will place on file with the Tribal Gaming Agency (5) the names of all persons authorized to enter the cage, those who possess the combination or the Keys or who control the mechanism to open the locks securing the entrance to the cage, and those who possess the ability to operate the alarm systems.